ALL Metrics

 Power function=PrT>z1αδ]=PrY¯X¯δ2σ2n>z1αδ2σ2n=1Φz1α2nδ2σ,whereΦz=PrZz

-Now in any study we would be looking for below inequality.
+Now in any study we would be looking for an inequality as below.

 (5)